Gianluca3103/probe-detection/README.md

 The engine accepts fixed batch-1, 640x400 RGB uint8 frames.
 It pads eight pixels above and below the frame to produce the model's 640x416 tensor, normalizes and runs YOLO11-N in FP16, applies the frozen confidence threshold and top-1 NMS, then restores coordinates to the original 640x400 frame.
-The generated engine and its build metadata are written to the ignored local `deployment_artifacts/` directory and are not committed because TensorRT engines are hardware- and runtime-specific.

 Build the local engine before the first inference run: